-Kauai Island, due to its ability to work cohesively with other agencies, has the capacity to leverage their resources and extend their services to specific client needs.
-This enables social service agencies to assist clients with individual needs in their area of expertise, while referring them to other agencies to assist with other needs that may require special attention, and are able to receive assistance through another agency.
-Special needs services are tailored to clients and therefore, agencies work together to ensure each client receives the necessary services.
+Kauai County partners with local agencies to leverage resources and extend services to specific client needs.
+Social service agencies assist clients with individual needs in their area of expertise and refers them to other agencies to assist with needs that may require special attention.
+Special needs services are tailored to clients and agencies work together to ensure each client receives the necessary services.